 Please note that participation as a student intern is contingent upon the satisfactory completion of a background investigation.

 Uncompensated volunteers.
-OPA works with law schools that offer academic course credit and work-study.
+PARDON works with law schools that offer academic course credit and work-study.
 Relocation expenses will not be authorized.

 How to Apply: